Australian Sprintcar Championship: History

 The championship has gone by different names over its 52 years as in that time Sprintcars have evolved from crude modified 'hot rods' to the dual winged, 410 cubic inch engined cars of today.
 The majority of race cars and engines are imported from the US, although some local chassis builders still exist.
 Sprintcars themselves are modular, with many combinations of chassis and engine possible.
 Equipment is highly specialised.
 Wheels, suspension, wings, drive train and fuel tank all bolt to a chassis.

 From 1963 to 1964 the title was known as the Australian Sportsman Hot rod Championship.
 In 1965 this changed to the Australian Hot Rod Championship.
 This was again changed in 1966 to the National Super Modified Championship but the 1965 name re-appeared in 1967.
 From 1968 to 1970 the meeting was known as the Australian Super Modified Championship while from 1971 to 1978 the title was then called the Australian Modified Sprintcar Championship before changing one more time in 1979 to its current name, the Australian Sprintcar Championship.

 The Australian championship, along with the Grand Annual Sprintcar Classic held exclusively at Warrnambool's Premier Speedway, are seen the two most prestigious single Sprintcar meetings on the Australian speedway calendar.
-Another prestigious race is the Australian Sprintcar Grand Prix held annually at the Sydney Speedway.
+Another prestigious race is the Australian Sprintcar Grand Prix held annually at the Sydney Speedway, and the High Limit Racing International at the Perth Motorplex in Kwinana Beach, Western Australia, which is Australia's highest paying motorsport event at 110,000 AUD for the winner.

 The championship is separate to Australia's national Sprintcar series, the World Series Sprintcars which has been running since 1987.
 Unique restrictions apply to the Australian Championship.
-Only Australian residents and citizens are eligible to participate; foreign drivers are not eligible to participate in this event.
+Only Australian residents and citizens are eligible to participate; foreign drivers are not eligible to participate in this event, which led to Garry Rush's reference how the Grand Annual has surpassed the Australian Championship, owing to its status as the national open.

 Retired Sydney based driver Garry Rush holds the record with ten Australian championship wins and 18 podium finishes between 1966 and 1998.
 New South Wales based drivers have dominated the title with 36 wins from 52 championships.
 Six drivers were from Victoria, three each from South Australia and Western Australia, two winners have been from Queensland, and one from Tasmania.

 While many successful Australian Sprintcar drivers started out racing Speedcars, only three drivers have ever won both the Australian Sprintcar Championship and the Australian Speedcar Championship.
 They being Sydney drivers George Tatnell and Robert Farr, and Adelaide's Phil March.
 Victorian driver Max Dumesny, who won the championship in 1991, 1998 and 2002, was also the Australian Formula 500 Champion in 1981 and 1983, and is the only driver to achieve the Formula 500-Sprintcar double.
 Dumesny is also the son-in-law of former racer Sid Moore, having married Moore's daughter, Melinda, herself a former Sprintcar driver, in 1992.